 Whatever a VPN can do or accomplish, the sole purpose of its existence is to enhance users’ security and privacy.
-If it fails in that department, it’s doing exactly what the opposite of what it was created for.
+If it fails in that department, it’s doing exactly the opposite of what it was created for.

 As for protocols, there’s not much to mention.
-In fact, Mozilla uses one single protocol and it’s WireGuard.
+In fact, Mozilla uses one single protocol, and it’s WireGuard.
 This makes it one of the few services to run this so-called “future of VPNs” open-source protocol.

-WireGuard is still being tested and it’s showing amazing results.
+WireGuard is still being tested, and it’s showing amazing results.
 However, OpenVPN is still the most used protocol in the industry and is considered to be the safest so far.

 Assessing what the VPN has in terms of security isn’t the only thing we do to ensure its credibility.
 There are other tests we perform as we dig deeper into the matter:

-This part doesn’t only target VPN, but any application we wish to download on our devices.
+This part doesn’t only target VPN but any application we wish to download on our devices.
 No matter what source hosts the application, users should always check and test the app’s installer before setting it up on their platforms.

-Anyone can pose as official apps, especially experienced hackers who want to get a hold of their targets’ data.
+Anyone can pose as official app, especially experienced hackers who want to get a hold of their targets’ data.
 Even the Google Play Store and iOS App Store might have apps of the sort.

 To make sure that Mozilla VPN’s application is clean, we went ahead and ran it through a virus scan.
 And according to 61 credible sources, the Windows installer passed with green colors.

 As seen in the screenshot above, the client is completely clean.
 We’ve rarely encountered a premium VPN that has infected clients.
-As far as we can remember, a few had Trojan embedded, which can be very dangerous when it comes to users’ privacy.
+As far as we can remember, a few had Trojans embedded, which can be very dangerous when it comes to users’ privacy.